 Just because we have drunk a sip of poison doesn’t mean we have to drink the whole cup

 Instead, we can immediately take an antidote.
-The best antidote is remembrance of Krishna, our all-pure Lord.
+The best antidote is to remember Krishna, our all-pure Lord.
 When we remember him by practicing bhakti-yoga, we access a higher pleasure that makes giving up sensual pleasure easier.
 Moreover, remembering Krishna is powerfully purifying: it drives out impure sensual desires.
 Pertinently, the Gita recommends that, despite serious lapses, we keep practicing bhakti determinedly (09.30) and assures that we won’t ever be destroyed, but will soon be situated in purity (09.31).

 Think it over: